21 Healthiest Fruits To Eat According to a Nutritionist in 2025

 1. Pomegranates

-You may have heard pomegranates called a superfood before, and it’s true!
-As Harvard Health outlines, they’re one of the healthiest fruits for antioxidants and resulting anti-inflammatory properties.
-Thanks to these anti-inflammatory properties, antioxidant-rich foods have been linked to lower risks of cognitive decline, cholesterol buildup and certain cancers.
+You may have heard pomegranates called a superfood and it’s true!
+As Harvard Health notes, they’re one of the healthiest fruits due to their high antioxidant content, which contributes to anti-inflammatory effects.
+Diets rich in antioxidants have been linked to lower risks of cognitive decline, cholesterol buildup and certain chronic diseases.

 Pomegranate Nutritional Info (per 282-gram fruit)